Theories of humor: Benign violation theory

+One must have a slight connection to the norm that is being violated but, at the same time, cannot be too attached or committed.
+If a person is too attached, then there will be no humor.
+The violation will then not be considered benign.
+On the contrary, the violation will not be a moral norm if a person is not slightly attached.
+Thus, both of these must simultaneously be categorized as benign violations to emerge as humor.

+The benign violation theory helps explain why some jokes or situations are funny to some people but not to others.
+It emphasizes the importance of context and individual differences in humor appreciation.
+A violation that one person finds amusing might be offensive or upsetting to another, and the perception of benignity plays a crucial role in determining the overall humor response.

 Other theories

 Script-based semantic theory of humor

 The script-based semantic theory of humor (SSTH) was introduced by Victor Raskin in "Semantic Mechanisms of Humor", published 1985.
 While being a variant on the more general concepts of the Incongruity theory of humor (see above), it is the first theory to identify its approach as exclusively linguistic.
 As such it concerns itself only with verbal humor: written and spoken words used in narrative or riddle jokes concluding with a punch line.

 The linguistic scripts (a.k.a. frames) referenced in the title include, for any given word, a "large chunk of semantic information surrounding the word and evoked by it [...] a cognitive structure internalized by the native speaker".
 These scripts extend much further than the lexical definition of a word; they contain the speaker's complete knowledge of the concept as it exists in his world.
 Thus native speakers will have similar but not identical scripts for words they have in common.

 To produce the humor of a verbal joke, Raskin posits, the following two conditions must be met: